redhat-developer/openshift-vsts/ci/README.md

 To see how to deploy a development version refer to [deploying to staging](../docs/develpoment.md#to-staging).
 The tests need to be triggered manually and the cluster connection (`integration_test_connection_openshift`) needs to be updated prior to doing so.
 There is no default/standby OpenShift cluster configured at the moment.

-The configured pipeline to run these tests can be found [here](https://dev.azure.com/hardy0575/openshift-vsts/_build?definitionId=11).